 Please note that it may be necessary to wait until the first class meeting (which should be attended) to obtain permission from the instructor to register.
 Each department or school/college has its own procedures for granting permission, but ME students are welcome in most courses around the University.

 Wolverine Access allows students to put themselves on waiting lists for full classes.
+If you are able to successfully get on the waitlist, you do not need to notify anyone of your desire to take the class.
 Once a class fills and a waiting list is generated, the class does not re-open automatically if seats become available.
-Open seats are filled with students from the waiting list in order.
-Students on the waiting list will receive an Electronic Override email granting permission to register if seats become available.
+Open seats are filled with students from the waiting list in order of need.
+Students on the waiting list will receive an Electronic Override ("Class Permission") email granting permission to register if seats become available.

 Grade Requirements & Important Rules